khalilliu/awesome-github-repos/data.md

 *   [sindresorhus/fast-cli](https://github.com/sindresorhus/fast-cli) - Test your download and upload speed using fast.com

-*   [mnfst/manifest](https://github.com/mnfst/manifest) - A backend for modern workflow. 🦚 Code or vibe-code your backend in seconds with Manifest.
+*   [mnfst/manifest](https://github.com/mnfst/manifest) - Manifest gives you a complete backend with data, storage, logic and an admin UI so you can ship your prototypes, MVPs and simple web apps fast. 🦚

 *   [listr2/listr2](https://github.com/listr2/listr2) - NodeJS Task List derived from the best!
 Create beautiful CLI interfaces via easy and logical to implement task lists that feel alive and interactive.